 Finally, my latest book is entitled The Prisoners of Breendonk.
 It is my longest and most challenging nonfiction work.
-It introduces the reader to the prisoners of a little-known camp run by the SS in Belgium.
+It introduces the prisoners of a little-known camp run by the SS in Belgium.

 What's next in nonfiction?
 You'll have to wait and see!

 The subjects I write about: Fiction

 When I was in high school, I secretly began to write what was to become some twenty-seven years later a novel eventually entitled 3 NBs of Julian Drew.The first draft of that novel, which was an untitled stream of consciousness narrative, is nothing like the novel that was published, but it was the beginning of a story that I knew I had to tell.

 Divided into three notebooks (or NBs in the special abbreviated and coded language of the narrator), the book tells the story of an emotionally (and sometimes physically) abused teenager who addresses his NBs to a person named U, a person he has not seen for four years.
 The reader senses that Julian is in great pain because of U, and his memories of U spur him to begin keeping the notebooks.
 As he does, he invents a code to keep some of his innermost (and most disturbing) thoughts safe from the prying eyes of two people that he labels 43 and 543.